 2. One deer probably equals many more.
 Deer usually travel in herds, so if you see one cross the road, look immediately to where the deer came from.
 There are probably others ready to cross.
 Deer are most active between 6:00 and 9:00 pm.

 3. High beams, high beams, high beams.
 Use your high beams as much as oncoming traffic will allow at this time of year.
 High beams do a great job lighting up the road in front of you, especially the side of the road where the herd may be hanging out.

-If you feel your headlights aren’t lighting up the road properly, consider taking your car to your local mechanic for a check up.
+If you feel your headlights aren’t lighting up the road adequately, consider taking your car to your local mechanic for a check-up.
 A headlight may be burned out or need an adjustment.

 5. Consider purchasing deer whistles.
-While there’s conflicting data on whether or not deer whistles actually work, they’re a cheap precautionary measure.
+While there is conflicting data on whether deer whistles work, they’re a cheap precautionary measure.
 I believe it’s worth giving them a try.
 I’ve had them on my cars and never collided with a deer.
 Knock on wood.

 6. Stay calm and safe.
-If you do hit a deer, another natural instinct is to get out of your car to check the damage.
+If you hit a deer, another instinct is to get out of your car to check the damage.
 But can you really determine the extent of the damage just by looking at it?
 Probably not.
 I recommend you stay in your car.
-From there you can do a number of things that will keep you and your family safe:
+From there, you can do several things that will keep you and your family safe:

 a.
 Call 911;